rki-mf1/omnifluss/docs/index.md

 ### Technical prerequisites

-For system requirements of omnifluss please see [Link to](prerequisites.md).
+For system requirements of omnifluss please see the [Prerequisites](prerequisites.md) page.